 For some, there just happens to be two moms, two dads, and they’re all watching a movie around the TV.
 Or, you know, it’s for a home phone and they’re cuddling on the couch, and it’s not brought to the central focus.
 Then there’s something like the Ikea campaign ‘All Homes Are Created Equal’ which is a great campaign and a really great representation.

 You have some more subtle ones.
 I fly a lot for work, and Air Canada, their safety video always makes me laugh.
-You’ve got the uppity white woman in first class, the Middle Eastern mother and daughter, you’ve got the gay-ish couple, you’ve got these eight people (there’s only 8 people on the plane for some reason) but the gay guys, I always find it funny because, to me, I’m like, that’s a gay couple.
+You’ve got the uppity white woman in first class, the Middle Eastern mother and daughter, you’ve got the gay-ish couple, you’ve got these eight people (there are only 8 people on the plane for some reason) but the gay guys, I always find it funny because, to me, I’m like, that’s a gay couple.

 They’re well dressed, they just happen to have wedding rings, there’s no romance or intimacy so someone who’s straight might see it and say ‘oh, those are just two businessmen going on a trip.’
-To me, I see it and think ‘oh, those are two gay guys who are traveling together.’
+To me, I see it and think ‘oh, those are two gay guys who are travelling together.’
 So we can each take from it what we will but I really like that.

 It’s a good representation of real life.
 We are an invisible minority.
 You can’t walk up and down the street, even if you think you have really good ‘gaydar’ and know [who is LGBTQ] it just doesn’t work like that.
 You cannot tell one way or another.
 So, when you have people in ads that are overt and obvious and it’s like ‘we’re here, we’re gay’ that’s missing the point.
 I really appreciate the ads that are much more subtle.